REL 275 - banner

 I believe that the university's dress and grooming standards reflect the standard that any educated and civil person should adopt anywhere in the world.
 As a professor as well as a Church high priest I adhere to that standard and expect all my students to do the same.

-To avoid distractions to you and others, while in class, please turn off cell phone ringers--and do not take calls or messages while in class.
 If you are expecting an emergency call, it might be better for you to miss class and take care of the emergency.
 Just be sure to send me an e-mail explaining the nature of that emergency.
 By the way, talking to an old friend, or to your sweetheart in Bangkok, Beijing, or Boston does not constitute an "emergency"--unless he/she is about to undergo brain surgery.

-Laptops and Cell Phones in Class
+Laptops and Smartphones in Class

 For those among you who are "techno buffs": you are welcome to download the readings to your laptop or access them online in class.